awsdocs/amazon-lexv2-developer-guide/doc_source/API_runtime_AudioInputEvent.md

 Required: No

  **clientTimestampMillis**   <a name="lexv2-Type-runtime_AudioInputEvent-clientTimestampMillis"></a>
-A timestamp set by the client of the date and time that the event was sent to Amazon Lex\.
+A timestamp set by the client of the date and time that the event was sent to Amazon Lex V2\.
 Type: Long
 Required: No